oumsofiane1/oumsofiane1.github.io/_posts/2024-06-09-RSA-Encryption.markdown

 ```

 While this method illustrates the main idea behind asymmetric encryption, it is not secure.
-Given n and m, it is possible to find the multiplicative inverse of `m mod n`.
+In fact, given n and m.
+It is easily possible to find the multiplicative inverse of `m mod n`.
 Anyone with the public key can find the value for the private key.

+To render the solution more secure, we can use Euler's formula to our advantage:

+a<sup>ϕ(n)</sup> ≡ 1 mod (n) where ϕ(n) is Euler’s totient function

 Given p and q as two large primary numbers, and n = pq